apostrophe-module

 It should always be possible for subclasses to intentionally

-override or extend your method via the super
+override or extend your method via the super pattern.

 "Why can't I use a methodName that is identical to the event name?"
 Doing so sets you up for an accidental collision with other event handlers in subclasses.
 Your method name should describe what your method does in response to the event.